 We’re all aware of the shopping craze that comes with Black Friday and Cyber Monday.
-Ecommerce sites, and the infrastructure behind ecommerce sites, can use synthetic monitoring to prepare themselves for traffic spikes that come from certain holidays and seasons.
+Ecommerce sites, and the infrastructure behind ecommerce sites, can use synthetic monitoring to prepare themselves for traffic spikes that come from certain holidays, sales, and seasons.

-A company can increase the number of synthetic users that visit the website to mimic the traffic they expect to receive during a spike.
-This type of synthetic testing is often called load testing.
-While both load testing and synthetic monitoring are both active solutions, they serve different purposes.
-Load testing is performed periodically while synthetic monitoring should take place around the clock.
+A company can increase the number of active users that visit the website to mimic the traffic they expect to receive during a spike.
+This is called load testing.
+While both load testing and active monitoring are both active solutions, they serve different purposes.
+Load testing is performed periodically, while active monitoring should take place around the clock.

-With synthetic monitoring, a company can monitor their own infrastructure to make sure they’re meeting their own SLAs with their customers.
-And, they can monitor the performance of their vendors.
+With active monitoring, a company can monitor their own infrastructure to make sure they’re meeting their own SLAs with their customers.
+What's more, they can monitor the performance of their vendors.
 Companies monitor the performance of their vendors to hold the vendors accountable to their SLAs.
 If there’s a breach, the company can let the vendor know and take appropriate action.